 What is preventive care?

-Preventive services are screenings and tests that help find health problems early so they can be treated.
+Preventive care includes screenings and tests that help find health problems early so they can be treated.
 Some services, like flu shots and health education, can help prevent health problems.

 - Alcohol misuse screening and counseling